Creator and Producer William Versaci is an architect and filmmaker promoting awareness of how architecture and the built environment shape our lives.

 He was a Teaching Assistant to Vincent Scully and Charles W. Moore, and was the Editor of Perspecta, The Yale Architectural Journal.
 He has been a visiting studio critic at U.C Berkeley and California College of Art.

 Director, Cinematographer and Editor Thomas Piper is an award-winning filmmaker, who specializes in documenting architecture.

-As the Director of Production for the Checkerboard Film Foundation, he has been responsible for shooting, editing and coordinating all aspects of production for documentaries on individuals who have made important contributions to the American arts.
-Tom has directed, photographed and edited more than 30 award-winning films on contemporary artists, architects, writers and musicians.
-His work includes a series of 30-minute films on architects including Jean Nouvel, Peter Eisenman, Daniel Libeskind, Thom Mayne, Steven Holl, Jeanne Gang, Robert A. M. Stern, Diller, Scofidio + Renfro, and architectural historian Vincent Scully.
+Tom has directed, shot and edited more than 30 award-winning films on contemporary artists, architects, writers and musicians.
+His work includes a series of 30-minute films on contemporary architects including Jean Nouvel, Peter Eisenman, Daniel Libeskind, Thom Mayne, Steven Holl, Jeanne Gang, Robert A. M. Stern, Diller, Scofidio + Renfro, and architectural historian Vincent Scully.

-As an independent producer he was commissioned by the Guggenheim Museum to make a documentary celebrating the 50th anniversary of the Frank Lloyd Wright museum building.
-He recently completed a feature documentary on the influential landscape designer Piet Oudolf, which is in international release.
+He was commissioned by the Guggenheim Museum to make a documentary celebrating the 50th anniversary of the Frank Lloyd Wright museum building.
+He recently completed a feature documentary Five Seasons about the influential landscape designer Piet Oudolf.